samayo/bulletproof/README.md

 ## Configuring

-You need to open the `MainClass.php.php` and add your details.
+You need to open the `MainClass.php` and add your details.
 Ex: You can start by putting your site name in

 		public $SiteName = ' | Mysite.com';